 - Medical Bed Rail: A bed rail to help those in post-surgery recovery can help with difficulty getting in and out of bed.
-A sturdy, rubberized hand grip is recommended, as is a pocket for medical alert devices, medications, or cell phone.
-Your loved one can have everything they need within reach to help them remain safe.
+A sturdy, rubberized handgrip is recommended, as is a pocket for medical alert devices, medications, or cell phones.
+Your loved ones can have everything they need within reach to help them remain safe.

 - Steel Bedside Commode: If the restroom is far away or inaccessible without assistance, seniors may prefer a bedside commode to accommodate them during their early recovery period.
 Combined with a raised commode seat, this can be an ideal solution for reducing pressure on the knees.

 - Adjustable Bed Frame: If the bed frame sits too low, getting in and out of bed could be needlessly uncomfortable.
 An adjustable, sturdy bed frame, combined with a reliable bed rail, helps to raise the mattress for less painful accessibility.

 - Adjustable Shoehorn: While seniors may be in recovery, they still need to get dressed and ready for the day.
 A shoehorn will allow your loved one to comfortably put on or take off shoes before leaving the house.
 An extra-long, adjustable shoehorn can be custom-fit for their comfort.

 - Sock Aid: Socks and pants can be difficult to put on after knee surgery.
 Using a sock aid with reliable, easy-to-grip handles will allow seniors to retain independence when dressing and undressing for the day.